bkablam11/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 - behavior of responses when buttons are pressed or with data entry on forms; with dynamic styling; with animation, etc.
 - JavaScript is case sensitive.
 This means myVariable is not the same as myvariable.
 If you have problems in your code, check the case!
+- === test value and type and == test value
+- I think it is a weak type because you don't have you specify the type of data the variable should hold.
+ex: const num = or int num = 2
 # Functions js

 - querySelector() to grab a reference to your heading, and then store it in a variable called myHeading